 - Revenue from the Use of Money & Property - Net increase in departmental interest revenue. - Charges for Current Services - Net increase in charges for current services to recover internal costs through reimbursements for services provided to other departments.

-In Recommended Budget, the net county cost allocation for FY 2024/25 is \$6.7 million, a net increase of \$1.1 million.
+The net county cost allocation increased by \$1.1 million.
 This increase will allow the department to continue offering the high level of service expected by constituents.